roehampton/module-content/software-development-1/week-02/lecture/README.md

 # Software Development 1
-# Lacture 2 -- Introduction to Programming
+# Lecture 2 -- Introduction to Programming

 ## The contents of this lab will be carried out on a Jupiter Notebook.
 Information on using Jupiter notebooks can be found at: https://jupyter.org/